swarm64/s64da-compose/README.md

 Swarm64 DA Docker Compose will assist in starting an instance of S64 DA or native PSQL.
-Once the instance is up and running you can connect through a psql client or run a benchmark using the [Swarm64 TPC Toolkit](https://github.com/swarm64/tpc-toolkit).
+Once the instance is up and running you can connect through a psql client or run a benchmark using the [Swarm64 DA Benchmark Toolkit](https://github.com/swarm64/s64da-benchmark-toolkit).

 Important notice: In order to guarantee compatibility between S64 DA and s64da-compose, please checkout the GIT Tag that corresponds to your version of S64 DA.